A Theory of Link Prediction via Relational Weisfeiler-Leman on Knowledge Graphs: Outlook and limitations

 We studied a broad general class of GNNs designed for link prediction over knowledge graphs with a focus on formally characterizing their expressive power.
-Our study shows that recent state-of-the-art models are at a `sweet spot': while they compute binary invariants, they do so through some local variations of higher-dimensional Weisfeler-Leman tests.
-This is precisely defined and characterized within our framework.
+Our study shows that recent state-of-the-art models are at a `sweet spot': while they compute binary invariants, they do so through some local variations of higher-dimensional WL tests.
+This is precisely characterized within our framework.
+To capture global properties, we propose readout components and show that their relational variant is useful on datasets with many relation types.
 This study paints a more complete picture for our overall understanding of existing models and informs future work on possible directions.